 Check out Adoption.com’s Guide to Becoming a Foster Parent for steps that all prospective foster parents should look at.

 Anyone interested in becoming a foster parent in PA should be prepared to complete mandatory training ahead of officially being considered as a match for a child who needs temporary care.
-Interested parents should visit The University of Pittsburgh, School Of Social Work website, and begin by completing a simple demographics form there by clicking here.
-In addition, you can check out the required training on the Resource Center News and Training/Event Updates page.
-Training is meant to provide parents with a complete understanding of what to expect, tools and resources on how to handle various scenarios, as well as how to best prepare for becoming a foster family.
+Interested parents should visit The University of Pittsburgh, School Of Social Work website, and begin by completing a simple demographics from there by clicking here.
+Also, you can check out the required training on the Resource Center News and Training/Event Updates page.
+Training is meant to provide parents with a complete understanding of what to expect, tools, and resources on how to handle various scenarios, as well as how to best prepare for becoming a foster family.

 Fostering in PA, or anywhere else for that matter, requires some expected support from family, friends, professionals, and others who will be able to recognize and relate to what you’re going through.
 Foster parents need a parental support group, respite, or babysitters.
 They may also seek family support groups.